vmware-tanzu/velero/design/backup-performance-improvements.md

   - Lower memory consumption than permanent worker pool, but the total memory used by a worker blocked on input will be pretty low, so if we're talking only 10-20 workers, the impact will be minimal.

 ## Compatibility

-Because V1 and V2 BIA plugins do not provide the new `GetAdditionalItems` call and there is no reasonable default value, they cannot be adapted to V3.
-An empty list of items would result in nothing added to the current ItemBlock, which would miss required additional items returned by `Execute`, which could result in invalid backup data if associated items end up backed up in parallel with each other.
-The ability to back up items in parallel (and, eventually, the ability to make use of VolumeGroupSnapshots) depends on *every* registered BIA plugin being V3 or later.
-Any V1/V2 plugins registered will result in equivalent performance to current Velero -- a single worker goroutine, and ItemBlocks of exactly one item.

-A specific example to illustrate why the v2 fallback is required: if the Pod BIA was not upgraded to implement the new method, then we would have no way of knowing when generating ItemBlocks that Pods must be backed up with the PVCs they mount.
-As a result, for a backup with a single pod and single pvc, the pod might end up in itemBlock1, and its pvc in itemBlock2.
-Now the two item blocks get sent to separate workers to get backed up.
-Since pod and related PVC are being backed up separately, it's possible that the PVC backup operation will begin before the pod backup hook is started.
-On the other hand, it's also possible that the pod post hook will run before the PVC is backed up.
-If we recognize that we have a v1/v2 plugin, then we can only run a single worker goroutine, which will force the incomplete ItemBlocks to run sequentially, which will resolve this difficulty.

-In order to ensure that the new functionality works out of the box for anyone using only supported Velero plugins, phase 1 implementation must include upgrading all supported BIA plugins to V3.
-Since the CSI plugin is moving back into the main Velero repo starting with Velero 1.14, all of this should be internal to the main velero repo, as the supported storage plugins do not implement BackupItemActions.

 ### Example upgrade to BIAv3